Parameterized Complexity of Streaming Diameter and Connectivity Problems: Introduction

 \subparagraph*{Our Contributions} The main takeaway from our work is that the vertex cover number likely sits right at the frontier of parameters that are helpful in computing \textsc{Diameter} and \textsc{Connectivity}.
 As our main positive result, we show the following.

-\begin{restatable}{theorem}{VCDiameterConnSummary} Given a vertex cover of size $k$, \textsc{Diameter [$k$]} and \textsc{Connectivity [$k$]} can be solved using $\O(2^kk)$ passes and $\O(k \log n)$ bits of space or using one pass and $\O(2^k + k \log n)$ bits of space, in the AL~model. \end{restatable} Knowledge of a vertex cover is not a restricting assumption, as one may be computed using similar memory requirements~\cite{ChitnisEsfandiariSampling,ChitnisTheory}.
-The crux to our approach is to perform a BFS in an efficient manner, using $\O(k)$ passes and $\O(k \log n)$ space.
+\begin{restatable}{theorem}{VCDiameterConnSummary} Given a graph $G$ as an AL stream and a vertex cover of $G$ of size $k$ in memory, \textsc{Diameter [$k$]} and \textsc{Connectivity [$k$]} can be solved using $\O(2^kk)$ passes and $\O(k \log n)$ bits of space or using one pass and $\O(2^k + k \log n)$ bits of space. \end{restatable} The crux to our approach is to perform a BFS in an efficient manner, using $\O(k)$ passes and $\O(k \log n)$ space.
+Knowledge of a vertex cover is not a restricting assumption, as one may be computed using similar memory requirements~\cite{ChitnisEsfandiariSampling,ChitnisTheory}.
+We will also show how to extend the single-pass result to work without a vertex cover being given, at the cost of increasing the memory use to $\O(4^k + k \log n)$ bits of space.

-As a contrasting result, we observe that in the VA model, even a constant-size vertex cover does not help in computing \textsc{Diameter} and \textsc{Connectivity}.
+As a contrasting result, we will show that in the VA model, even a constant-size vertex cover does not help in computing \textsc{Diameter} and \textsc{Connectivity}.
 Moreover, the bound on the vertex cover seems necessary, as we can prove that any $p$-pass algorithm for \textsc{Diameter} requires $\Omega(n^2/p)$ bits of memory even on bipartite graphs and any $p$-pass algorithm for \textsc{Connectivity} requires $\Omega(n/p)$ bits of memory, both in the AL model.
 This indicates that both the permissive AL model and a low vertex cover number are truly needed.

 In some cases, we are also able to prove that a single-pass algorithm requires $\Omega(n \log n)$ bits of memory.